ioanmeri/nginx-fundamentals/1-Installation.md

 ./configure
 ```

-10. install dependencies for nginx
+10. install dependencies for nginx.
 You can run ./configure and check what is missing

 ```